 In the neuroimaging experiment, 40 volunteers listened to a series of sad or happy musical excerpts, while their brains were scanned using MRI.
 This was conducted at USC’s Brain and Creativity Institute by Assal Habibi, an assistant professor of psychology at USC Dornsife, and her team, including Matthew Sachs, a postdoctoral scholar currently at Columbia University.

 This is your brain on music: An fMRI scan of a volunteer’s brain while listening to Chopin’s Nocturne in E flat major (Op.
 9, No. 2).
 Video: USC Brain and Creativity Institute.

 To measure physical reaction, 60 people listened to music on headphones, while their heart activity and skin conductance were measured.
 The same group also rated the intensity of emotion (happy or sad) from 1 to 10 while listening to the music.

-By contrast, in this study, using algorithms to analyze data gathered in the lab, the scientists were able to look at how people felt while listening to music over longer periods of time, not only from brain scans, but also combining data from other modes.
+By contrast, in this study, using algorithms to analyze data gathered in the lab, the scientists were able to look at how people felt while listening to music over long periods of time, not only from brain scans but also combining data from other modes.

 “Novel multimodal computing approaches help not just illuminate human affective experiences to music at the brain and body level, but in connecting them to how actually individuals feel and articulate their experiences,” said Professor Shrikanth (Shri) Narayanan, study co-author, Niki and C. L. Max Nikias Chair in Engineering and professor of electrical and computer engineering and computer science.